calliope-project/calliope/doc/user/running.rst

 To submit the resulting runs on a cluster with bsub, use ``bsub < submit.sh``, and on a cluster with qsub, ``qsub submit.sh``.

+..
+Note:: In parallel mode, model outputs are automatically saved as HDF files inside the parallel run's ``Output`` subdirectory, regardless of whether the ``output.path`` or ``output.format`` options have been set.

 See :ref:`run_config_parallel_runs` for details on configuring parallel runs.

 .. _builtin_example: